 Julie A. Ferraro, a journalist for more than 30 years, is a Benedictine Oblate of the Monastery of the Ascension, Jerome, Idaho.
-She currently serves as social media manager for the Benedictine Sisters of Mount St. Scholastica, Atchison, Kansas.
+She currently uses her communication and other skills in service to various organizations within the Benedictine family.

 As the number of available volunteer programs — including those sponsored by women's religious communities — decreases, Catholic Volunteer Network has seen the need to seek other viable models in a time of transition.